|

 implementation of system security and data assurance.

-Systems software engineers also work for companies that configure,
+Systems software developers also work for companies that configure,

 implement, and install the computer systems of other organizations.